eren123danyel/real-estate-analyzer/README.md

 An AI-powered tool that utilizes Playwright MCP to scrape, parse, and analyze real estate rental data for a given area.

 This repository contains an automated real estate rent analyzer that helps you gather and understand rental listings and neighborhood information through the power of AI.
+(Currently only works with Redfin)

 ## ✨ Features